Noel Gallagher: Relationships

 Gallagher became engaged to his girlfriend Diane at the age of 18, but they never married and eventually separated.
 In 1988, he moved out of his family home to live with Louise Jones in India House, central Manchester.
 He described her as his "soulmate" and wrote "Slide Away" for her.
 They had an on-off relationship before separating in June 1994, with Gallagher stating: "I don't think I'll ever get over it."

 In June 1997, Gallagher married Meg Mathews in Las Vegas.
 He had met her in 1994 through her roommate, MTV presenter Rebecca de Ruvo, whom he was dating at the time and whom he left for Mathews.
 Mathews gave birth to a daughter, Anaïs Gallagher, on 27 January 2000.
 Gallagher and Mathews divorced in January 2001 on the grounds of his adultery with Scottish publicist Sara MacDonald, whom he met at Ibiza nightclub Space in June 2000.
 After the divorce was finalised, Gallagher said that he had never actually been unfaithful and had only said he had cheated on Mathews to speed up the divorce process.

 Gallagher then began a relationship with MacDonald, and wrote "Waiting for the Rapture" about their meeting.
-They have two sons: Donovan Rory MacDonald Gallagher (born 22 September 2007) and Sonny Patrick MacDonald Gallagher (born 1 October 2010).
+They have two sons, one born in September 2007, and the second in 2010.
 They were married on 18 June 2011 in a private ceremony at the Lime Wood Hotel in New Forest National Park.
 His close friend Russell Brand was the best man.
 They lived in Hampshire.
 In January 2023, the couple announced that they would be divorcing after 11 years of marriage, stating: "When you get to your mid 50s you do come to some kind of crossroads in your life.
 It's not uncommon for people who have been in long-term relationships to go their separate ways in their 50s."

-Gallagher is friends with Gary Mounfield, Richard Ashcroft (to whom he dedicated the Oasis song "Cast No Shadow"), the Chemical Brothers, John Lydon, Steve Jones, Kasabian, Andy Nicholson, Ricky Hatton, Paul McCartney, Jamie Carragher, Chris Martin, Jonny Buckland, Johnny Marr, Damon Albarn, Morrissey, Bono, Paul Weller, Johnny Depp (who played slide guitar on the Oasis song "Fade In-Out"), and Kate Moss (who used to stay with him when she was visiting London).
+Gallagher is friends with Richard Ashcroft (to whom he dedicated the Oasis song "Cast No Shadow"), the Chemical Brothers, John Lydon, Steve Jones, Kasabian, Andy Nicholson, Ricky Hatton, Paul McCartney, Jamie Carragher, Chris Martin, Jonny Buckland, Johnny Marr, Damon Albarn, Morrissey, Bono, Paul Weller, Johnny Depp (who played slide guitar on the Oasis song "Fade In-Out"), and Kate Moss (who used to stay with him when she was visiting London), and was friends with Gary Mounfield.
 Around the time that actor Ewan McGregor found out he had been cast as Obi-Wan Kenobi, Gallagher (his next-door neighbour) challenged him to a battle with toy lightsabers in his garden the morning after a party.